Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Connection with standard formalisms

 \subsection{Gorkov formalism}

-Let us first make the connection with the Gorkov formalism as discussed extensively, for nuclear physics applications, in Ref.~\cite{Soma2011}.
+Let us first make the connection with the Gorkov formalism as discussed extensively, for nuclear physics applications, in Ref.~\cite{Soma2011,Barbieri2022}.
 To do so, we consider the orthonormal single-particle bases $\mathcal{B}$ and $\tilde{\mathcal{B}}$ related by the bijection $\tilde{.}$ defined by

-where $\eta_{a}$ is a phase factor and $\hat{.}$ an involution on the elements of $\mathcal{B}$ as defined in Ref.~\cite{Soma2011}\footnote{To avoid a conflict of notations, the bijection between elements of $\mathcal{B}$ and $\tilde{\mathcal{B}}$ has been renamed $\tilde{.}\,$, whereas the notation $\bar{.}$ is used in Ref.~\cite{Soma2011}.
-The latter would clash with our previous use of $\bar{.}$ to denote the dual basis.
-The involution on $\mathcal{B}$ has been renamed $\hat{.}\,$, while $\tilde{.}$ is used in Ref.~\cite{Soma2011}.}.
+where $\eta_{a}$ is a phase factor and $\hat{.}$ an involution on the elements of $\mathcal{B}$ as defined in Ref.~\cite{Soma2011}\footnote{To avoid a conflict of notations, the bijection between elements of $\mathcal{B}$ and $\tilde{\mathcal{B}}$ has been renamed $\tilde{.}\,$, whereas the notation $\bar{.}$ is used in Refs.~\cite{Soma2011,Barbieri2022}.
+The latter would clash with our previous use of $\bar{.}$~.
+The involution on $\mathcal{B}$ has been renamed $\hat{.}\,$, while $\tilde{.}$ is used in Refs.~\cite{Soma2011,Barbieri2022}.}.
 We also consider the Hamiltonian to be Hermitian and reading